OzuYatamutsu/flask-id3-file-store/README.md

 See `config.json` for server/database configuration variables.

 # Installation
 Run `install.sh`.
-This requires root system and database credentials (if `mysql-server` is already installed).
+This requires root system and database credentials (if `mysql-server` is already installed). _Important: If `mysql-server` is not installed, it will be installed for you with a default password for the root account!_

 # API
 ## `GET` to `/ls`